leonw774/MyMidiModel/README.md

 You can add `--use-existed` at the end of the command to tell `pipeline.sh` to just use the existing data.

-You can recreate our experiment by running the three scripts in `experiment_script`.
+You can recreate our experiment by running the scripts in `experiment_script`.

 ``` bash
 ./experiment_script/data_preproc_and_bpe.sh